Eng-Null/Color-Spatial-AutoAugment/README.md

 * **Important Note:** All tests were done on batch size 64 due to memory restrictions on the testing setup.

-*The table shows the accuracy of both AutoAugment and Color-Spatial AutoAugment on the different networks; for the ResNet50, we Show the accuracy for both 300 epochs and 1000.*
+*The table shows the accuracy of Cifar-10 with both AutoAugment and Color-Spatial AutoAugment on the different networks; for the ResNet50, we Show the accuracy for both 300 epochs and 1000.*

 | **Epochs** | **Network**       | **AA** | **CS\-AA** |
 |------------|-------------------|--------|------------|